TrueNASTrueNAS Nightly Development Documentation

 Accessing TrueNAS Storage From a VM

 By default, VMs are unable to communicate directly with the host NAS.
-If you want to access your TrueNAS SCALE directories from a VM, to connect to a TrueNAS data share, for example, you have multiple options.
+If you want to access your TrueNAS directories from a VM, to connect to a TrueNAS data share, for example, you have multiple options.

 If your system has more than one physical interface, you can assign your VMs to a NIC other than the primary one your TrueNAS server uses.
 This method makes communication more flexible but does not offer the potential speed of a bridge.